jupyterlab/jupyterlab-desktop/user-guide.md

 <img src="media/python-env-select.png" alt="Python environment popup" width=700 />

-- You can choose from one of the Python paths listed on the menu or click the browse button on top right to browse and select any other Python paths existing on your computer.
+- You can choose from one of the Python paths listed on the menu.
+You can type in the input field to filter the Python paths in the menu.
+See [Python environment management](python-env-management.md) for information on adding or creating new Python environments.

-- If you are browsing for a Python path, select the Python executable (`python.exe` on Windows and `python` on macOS & Linux) of the custom environment you would like to use.
-Python executable can be found at the root directory of the virtual environment on Windows and in the `bin` directory of the environment on macOS & Linux.

-- You can also paste a Python path from the clipboard into the input field and hit `Enter` key to select it.

 - Once you select a new environment, JupyterLab server will be restarted using the new environment without restarting the application.

 - Another way to set project specific Python environment is by using the CLI.
 You can set the `--python-path` CLI parameter (e.g. `jlab --python-path /Users/username/custom_env/bin/python .`) and then the application will launch in the specified project directory with the Python environment set.
-The setting will be saved to project settings and restored at next launch via CLI or UI.

 Python environment selections are saved in user settings or project settings and restored at launch.
 See the [Configuration and data files](#Configuration-and-data-files) section for more information about the settings storage.
 Python environment is stored with `pythonPath` key in those files.
 Setting the value to empty string or removing the key will reset the change.